xpender/flowlog/README.md

-Initial try to provide scripts to get maybe useful data out of AWS VPC Flow Logs.
+Initial try to provide scripts to get (maybe) useful data out of AWS VPC Flow Logs.

+Do not expect good code - and there might be better solutions for this.

 https://aws.amazon.com/blogs/aws/vpc-flow-logs-log-and-view-network-traffic-flows/